matrix-org/synapse/docs/specification.rst

 - Client is an end-user (web app, mobile app) which uses C-S APIs to talk to the home server.
   A given client is typically responsible for a single user.
+- A single user is represented by a User ID, scoped to the home server which allocated the account.
+  User IDs MUST have @ prefix; looks like @foo:domain - domain indicates the user's home server.
 - Home server provides C-S APIs and has the ability to federate with other HSes.
   Typically responsible for N clients.
 - Federation's purpose is to share content between interested HSes; no SPOF.